ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/Staking.md

 ## Reward

-Rewards are calculated based on a 10% APR applied to the total staked amount of MXC.
-They are then distributed according to each participant's staking weight and total pledge duration (in number of epoch).
+Rewards are calculated using an approximate 10% annual percentage rate (APR) applied to the total staked MXC.
+They are then distributed based on each participant's staking weight and overall pledge duration (measured in epochs).